magdesign/PocketVJ-CP-v3/docs/html/_sources/02_controlpanel.rst.txt

     - If you lost the sticker with the IP address, go to "Network Settings" and click ‘Display IP’.
     - There are some known issues with Safari / Edge / IE browsers = Use Chrome and its derivates.

+      **IF YOU HAVE TROUBLE CONNECTING, CHECK THE TROUBLESHOOTING SECTION OF THIS MANUAL!**